-For calendar year 2021, the Company experienced unfavorable development relative to prior years' reserve estimates in both its property and liability lines of business relating to Businessowners Property 2020 accident year claims and Businessowners Liability 2017 accident year claims, respectively.
-These adverse developments were largely offset by favorable development in Workers' Compensation 2020 accident year claims.
+For calendar year 2019, the Company experienced adverse development relative to prior years' reserve estimates in its liability line of business relating to Liquor Liability and Business Liability, primarily from the 2015 and 2016 accident years.
+This adverse development was largely offset by favorable development in Workers' Compensation.